couzic/lenrix/README.md

 ### Consuming the state

 It is recommended to always use one of these three methods when consuming the state.
-It will prevent future additions to the store's state to cause unnecessary computation or re-rendering.
+They will perform the relevant reference equality checks to prevent any unnecessary re-rendering.

 #### `pluck()`
 Conceptually equivalent to `focusPath().state$`